glasses-language-approaches-regional-multilingual-websites

 There are at least three main approaches to regional and multilingual websites: separate structures, localized common content, and layering.

-Approach 1: Independent projects
+Approach 1: Independent Projects

 Localisation- Separate

-Each project thus has to be managed separately, with manual labour required to update, copy, and connect content between the different projects.
 Such an approach can be applicable to multinational organizations with very different content and structures between its local subsidiaries or member firms.

 Advantages